 What Is Exterior Insulation?

 Adding exterior insulation is possible for most types of homes, regardless of age.
-This protective layer makes it more possible for homes, especially older ones, to lose significantly less energy.
+This protective layer makes it possible for homes, especially older ones, to lose significantly less energy.

-Solid walls mean that they have no cavity in between them, so insulation cannot be installed there.
-This means you either have to install insulation on the interior of your home or on the exterior.
 Interior insulation would mean that you lose floor space, but exterior insulation would mean no floor space is lost and can make the outside of your home look newer and better.

 How Does Exterior Insulation Work?